File storage

 • Limited scalability: As the number of files and deeply nested directories grows, lookups become slower and permission management becomes more complex.

-• Protocol overhead: NFS and SMB introduce latency, especially over wide area networks (WANs), which can reduce throughput for remote access.
+• Protocol overhead: NFS and SMB introduce latency, especially over wide area networks (WANs), which reduces throughput for remote access.
+Small random reads and deep metadata traversals suffer most, since each lookup may round-trip to the server, whereas large sequential transfers amortize the per-operation cost.

 Best for